 These Heritage Bus Rides provide a unique opportunity to experience Sheffield’s architectural and industrial heritage from the top deck of a 1950s Sheffield Corporation bus, with pauses to visit historic buildings that are mostly not easily accessible to individual members of the public.

-All three tours are available for group booking, and A Bus Ride Round Attercliffe is also open to individuals to book on selected Sundays during the summer months.
+All three tours are available for group bookings, and A Bus Ride Round Attercliffe is also open to individuals to book on selected Sundays during the summer months.

 There are three distinctive tours,–